Program TypeProject Assistance

 - Application Type

-Projects Assistance: Museums and Indigenous Cultural Centres supports the development and creation of high-quality artistic, cultural and/or human cultural history programming, including exhibitions, dissemination projects, artists’ residencies, exploration of new artistic and curatorial practices, community engagement and collections management projects.
+Project Assistance: Museums and Indigenous Cultural Centres supports the development and creation of artistic or cultural history programming; including exhibitions, dissemination projects, artists’ residencies, exploration of new museological and curatorial practices, community engagement projects and collections management projects.